udacity/create-your-own-adventure/english/cycling-forwards/pogofish/pogofish.md

-Of course pogo fish were at a natural advantage; while they always need to hop forwards, it's also possible to travel upwards.
+Of course pogo fish were at a natural advantage; while they always needed to generally hop forwards, it was also possible to travel upwards and downwards, repeatedly.